 Only I and one member of the EDP team first appear at the meeting, and other members from both teams may join the team later.

-Even when there are only two members in the meeting room, I would start the greeting by saying “ I am Li, the developer of the VA Printing project, nice to meet you.” , waiting for the self-introduction from the other party, and would add, “will other members from your team attend the meeting”.
+Even when there are only two members in the meeting room, I would start the greeting by saying “ I am Li, the developer of the VA Printing project, nice to meet you.” , waiting for the self-introduction from the other party, and would add, “will other members of your team be attending the meeting?”
+That sounds good so far, very natural.

 After all members have shown up, I would say “ Many thanks for taking time to attend this meeting.
-I am Li, the developer for this VA Printing.
-You may already have known each other, this is our PM, Yoshikawa-san.”
+I am Li, the developer for this VA Printing project.
+You may already know each other, this is our PM, Yoshikawa-san.”
 How should I pass the self-introduction to the team of the other team?
+Usually you can just look at the other person and wait for the self-introduction, but if you need to, you could say, “Do please introduce yourselves”, or “I’ll let you introduce yourselves”.
+Both are natural.

+Or you can look at one person and say, “And you are X?” and X will normally respond, eg, “Yes, I am X, the head of the EDP team, and this is Y, our technical manager”.

+Then you can follow by saying, “Thanks, good to meet you” before you start the business of the meeting.

 Meeting End Greetings